mbelitz/Urban-Moth-Phenology/README.md

 # Urban-Moth-Phenology
-Repository for code and data to reproduce analyses associated with Belitz et al. manuscript currently in Review.
+Repository for code and data to reproduce analyses associated with Belitz et al. paper published in Ecology.

 ## data
 Sub-directories holding the necessary data to reproduce results of manuscript.
 Also has the raw data of the light trap and frass sampling.